sonertari/UTMFW/README.md

 	+ Start the VM and install OpenBSD

 - Install OpenBSD arm64:
-	+ Download installXY.img from an OpenBSD mirror
+	+ Download installXY.img or installXY.iso from an OpenBSD mirror
-	+ Use a 32GB SD card or USB flash memory, or choose a size based on your needs
+	+ Use a 32GB SD card, USB flash memory, or disk, or choose a size based on your needs
-	+ Start the Raspberry Pi 4 or qemu-system-aarch64 and install OpenBSD
+	+ Start the Raspberry Pi 4 or qemu-system-aarch64 or UTM for macOS, and install OpenBSD

 - Configure OpenBSD:
 	+ Create a local user, after reboot add it to /etc/doas.conf